Required Course work

 II.
 Seven graduate-level courses distributed over two of the language areas emphasized by the PhD Program.
 Normally five of these are taken in the student’s primary area of emphasis and two are taken in the secondary area; however, other distributions may be approved by the student’s supervisory committee.

 III.
 A minimum of 14 semester hours of thesis research (7970).

 IV.
 In compelling cases, graduate-level course work in areas other than those described above (for example, classes in other language areas within the Department; allied fields in which a graduate program is offered at the University of Utah) may be approved as areas of emphasis.

-V. PhD students must also take LANG 6410: L2 Methodologies (Fall) if they did not complete a similar course while studying for the MA.
+V. PhD students must also take WLC 6410: L2 Methodologies (Fall) if they did not complete a similar course while studying for the MA.
 This course does not count toward the overall 10-course requirement for the PhD.